Skip to main content

 Downloading the SRS (Structured Reference String) is optional but recommended, as it can significantly improve proving performance.
 See Downloading SRS for more details.

-1. Enable noir feature
+1. Add noir prover

 Cargo.toml